brittshook/js-fundamentals-sba/README.md

 }
 ```

 Other potential errors are also mitigated.
-In the case of type errors, I'm utilizing parseInt to convert strings to numbers in cases where numbers are expected.
+In the case of type errors, I utilize parseInt to convert strings to numbers in cases where numbers are expected.
 ```javascript
 if (Date.now() > Date.parse(due_at) && parseInt(points_possible)) {
     result[learner_id][assignment_id] = {